 Victoria will recognize other states RSA certificates on top of a fully accredited online RSA

-Along with online delivery, the RSA program will also be nationally recognised allowing for greater employment flexibility in licensed venues when borders reopen.
+Along with online delivery, the RSA program will also be nationally recognized allowing for greater employment flexibility in licensed venues when borders reopen.

 Minister for Gaming and Liquor Regulation, Melissa Horne today announced the change will begin from 12 October as part of an ongoing Victorian Government commitment to cut red tape and help Victorians find work in the hospitality sector.